RangiraDave/AgriConnect/README.md

 - **List products**: If you are a farmer or cooperative, add products to the marketplace.
 - **Browse products**: If you are a buyer, browse the available products and interact with the chatbot for more information.
 - **Chatbot**: Use the chatbot functionality to get real-time responses about products.
+- **Rate products**: Buyers can rate products they have purchased.
+- **Market Insights**: Access analytics to view top-rated products and farmers.

 ## Contributing